 - I have one suitcase, but Janice had three suitcases.

-An uncountable noun names something that cannot be counted.
-Uncountable nouns have one form and cannot be used in the plural.
+They have just one form and cannot be used in the plural.

 - The traffic is very bad today.